sealerio/sealer.cool/src/docs/concept/clusterfile.md

   // Path represents the path to write the Values, required.
   Path string `json:"path,omitempty"`

-  // Enumeration value is "merge", "overwrite".
+  // Enumeration value is "merge", "overwrite". default value is "overwrite".
-  Strategy Strategy `json:"strategy,omitempty"`
+// OverWriteStrategy: this will overwrite the FilePath with the Data.
+// MergeStrategy: this will merge the FilePath with the Data, and only yaml files format are supported Strategy Strategy `json:"strategy,omitempty"`

   // Data real app launch need.